Technical analysis: the hocus-pocus voodoo child of the stock market.

-Most option trades are going to be short term trades.
+Most option trades are going to be short-term trades.
 There is a reason that weekly options have become popular, and that there is a constant call for daily options.
 Yes, there are LEAPS (Long-term Equity Anticipation Security) options, but they are not heavily traded.

 LEAPS are options that expire over nine-months out.
 They are there to act as a stock replacement, so they should be traded with fundamental analysis.

-Normal options can’t rely on fundamental analysis because they are not around long enough to matter, so we must rely on technical analysis.
+Standard options can’t rely on fundamental analysis because they are not around long enough to matter, so we must rely on technical analysis.
 We can use technical analysis to pinpoint entry and exit points with our options.
 We will also use technical analysis to help decide on the correct option strategy.

 Why Technical Analysis Works

 As you trade, you will experience a wide range of emotions, it’s inevitable.
-From the happiness of closing a winning trade, to the sadness of taking a loss, you will go through the full spectrum of emotion.
+From the happiness of closing a winning trade to the sadness of taking a loss, you will go through the full spectrum of emotion.
 You will question your life decisions, sometimes wondering why you ever started trading in the first place, other times thinking you are on top of the world and were born to be a trader.

-Fear and greed will be the two main emotions that drive your decision making.
+Fear and greed will be the two primary emotions that drive your decision making.
 It doesn’t matter if you are making your first trade or your thousandth.
 There will be no escaping fear and greed.